yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 - Use XDebug only On-Demand
 - Enable Zend OPC
 - Use Redis for caching

----
-# Caching architecture
-- Caching frontends
-  - Tags, types
-- Caching backends
-  - Filesystem, database, Redis, memcached
-- Reverse proxies / CDNs
-  - Full Page Cache via Varnish
+- Test for Full Page Cache

-^^Beware of `cacheable=true`
+  - Beware of `cacheable=true`

 ---
 # Luma stack (client-based)